LYS202/nairi.me/content/en/miroir.en.md

 In this eternal hollow alone I drink

-In this eternal hollow alone my nightmares I bury
+In this eternal hollow alone my nightmaress I bury

 In this eternal hollow for only law